AMID Logo E-BAY Logo

 ATTENTION ROGUE MOVERS (OR UNLICENSED OCEAN TRANSPORTATION INTERMEDIARY)!

 Amid Logistics, LLC is held responsible for not providing service to unlicensed OTIs (rogue movers) as a licensed and bonded U.S. OTI.
-To do so, when booking a shipment with us, the party that books the shipment must confirm that they are NOT an unlicensed OTI and do NOT arrange the international shipping for a shipper unless operating under an OTI license.
+To do so, when booking a shipment with us, the party booking the shipment must confirm that they are not an unlicensed OTI and do not arrange international shipping for a shipper unless operating under an OTI license.

 Falsification of this statement is considered an attempt to violate the Shipping Act.
-Information about the attempt and the obtained information about the unlicensed OTI will be forwarded to the U.S. Federal Maritime Commission to penalize the unlicensed OTI for illegal activity.
+Information about the attempt and the obtained information regarding the unlicensed OTI will be forwarded to the U.S. Federal Maritime Commission to penalize the unlicensed OTI for engaging in illegal activity.

 GENERAL

-All information published on our website, including shipping costs obtained in quotes, is subject to change without notice.
+All information published on our website, including prices quoted, is subject to change without notice.
 All texts, references, and links should be considered only as suggestions based on our working experience in the international cargo transportation industry.
 While we strive for accuracy, rates and regulations are subject to change.
 Customers must verify all critical details (e.g., tariffs, customs rules) via email confirmation before booking.
-We CANNOT ensure that our website is free from typos in the content or numbers in shipping rates, charges, etc. If a consumer faces a misunderstanding or error, then upon notice, we will do our best to resolve the issue with less harm for both of us ASAP.
+We CANNOT ensure that our website is free from typos in the content or numbers in rates, charges, etc. If a consumer faces a misunderstanding or error, we will do our best to resolve the issue with minimal harm to both parties as soon as possible upon notice.

 To eliminate confusion, customers must NOT accept any verbal agreements.
 All binding agreements require written confirmation via email or a signed contract.
-Verbal discussions are preliminary only, and any perceived promises.
+Verbal discussions are preliminary only, and any perceived promises should not be considered binding.
 All pricing, commitments, and contracts have to be in writing.

 The back of the ocean bill for the carrier used on a particular load contains detailed service conditions from that carrier.
-Consider an ocean freight bill of lading as evidence of a carriage/contract between the carrier and the shipper.
+Consider a bill of lading as evidence of a carriage/contract between the carrier and the shipper.

 COMMUNICATION

 In our practice, email is considered the mandatory method of communication with our customers.
 The customer is responsible for providing the correct contact email at the origin and destination.
-Failure to receive our email for any reason may result in a delay and/or extra charges, and/or other problems.
+Failure to receive our email for any reason may result in delays, additional charges, and other issues.
 If a client does not receive our email as expected, it is the client's responsibility to contact us and find a reason for not accepting it.

 Our employees are trained and responsible for ensuring the quality of freight forwarding for particular cargoes.
-However, we cannot educate our clients on all aspects of international cargo transportation, such as the conditions and procedures.
+However, we cannot educate our clients on all aspects of international shipping, including conditions and procedures.

-We have built a library of references and answers to FAQs on our website.
-We strongly recommend reading these references and FAQs.
-Before contacting us with questions, customers must obtain a shipping price quote or booking reference number via email from our website.
+We have compiled a library of references and frequently asked questions (FAQs) on our website.
+We strongly recommend reading these references and FAQs for further information.
+Before contacting us with questions, customers must obtain a price quote or booking reference number via email from our website.
 Without such a reference number, i.e., without information on a particular shipment, we will most likely be unable to answer questions.

 SHIPPING DOCUMENTS AND INSTRUCTIONS

 Shippers are held responsible for cargo description, the legality of the commodity, and the sufficiency of documents submitted with shipments.
 We are not responsible for any information that shippers submit in their paperwork.
-Shippers are responsible for providing all documents that the origin and destination country officials require.
+Shippers are responsible for providing all documents that the officials of the origin and destination countries require.

-All export documents MUST be completed by the shipper and sent to us before the cargo is delivered to the carrier's possession.
-Failure to complete shipping documents may result in delays, storage charges, increased costs, and/or penalties.
+All export documents MUST be completed by the shipper and sent to us before the load is delivered to the carrier's possession.
+Failure to complete international shipping documents may result in delays, storage charges, increased costs, and/or penalties.

 PICKUPS AND LINE HAUL

-Pickup and line-haul rates depend on the pickup site and commodity type.
+Pickup and line-haul rates depend on the pickup site and the type of commodity.
 When shippers request quotes or bookings, they MUST select the proper pickup site and commodity type.
-Choosing an incorrect pickup site or commodity type may change shipping prices.
+Choosing an incorrect pickup site or commodity type may change prices.

 Residential or business with limited access pickup is a curbside service.
 The driver will load cargo from a driveway, front porch, garage, or acceptable loading area.
 No inside service is permitted.
-Some additional shipping charges may apply if pickup conditions or areas are out of the regular range.
-Such charges will be calculated and forwarded to shippers in our final or separate invoices.
-The following added expenses may occur, but are not limited to attempted pickup, debris removal, inside pickup, waiting time, etc.
+Some additional charges may apply if pickup conditions or areas fall outside the regular range.
+Such charges will be calculated and included in our final or separate invoices, which will be forwarded to shippers.
+The following additional expenses may occur, but are not limited to attempted pickup, debris removal, inside pickup, and waiting time, among others.

 Dimensional Weight: Pickup and line-haul freight are based either on the Actual or Dimensional weight of cargo, whichever is greater.

 Freight Class: Freight Class is defined by the U.S. National Motor Freight Traffic Association (NMFTA).
 It is also referred to as NMFC: National Motor Freight Classification.
-Higher freight classes are subject to higher shipping costs on ground cargo transportation.
-When shipping NMFC-rated shipments, the shipper MUST be assured that the class provided is accurate.
+Higher classes are subject to higher costs for ground cargo transportation.
+When shipping NMFC-rated cargo, the shipper MUST be assured that the class provided is accurate.
 Shippers may call the NMFTA at (703) 838-1810 to reconfirm the classification on their loads by commodity descriptions.
 The shipper is held responsible for the freight class declaration.
-Pickup and line-haul shipping price quotes are based on the freight class.
-A declaration of incorrect class may change the shipping price schedule.
+Pickup and line-haul price quotes are based on the freight class.
+A declaration of incorrect class may change the price schedule.

 NO FOODSTUFF, WINE, DRUGS, AND OTHER RESTRICTED COMMODITIES

 International shipping of foodstuff, including wine and drugs (any edible item), edible animal byproducts, supplements, and other restricted commodities, is subject to detailed regulations.
 Violations of these regulations may result in detention, confiscation, or destruction of cargo, fines, and criminal charges.
-Shippers ' responsibilities include determining restricted commodities, providing proper documentation, and obtaining licenses and permits.
+Shippers' responsibilities include determining restricted commodities, providing proper documentation, and obtaining the necessary licenses and permits.
 Any costs and fees that may occur on prohibited commodities are on the shipper/consignee's account.

 OCEAN FREIGHT BILL OF LADING